frederic-perez/AmE-dictionary/data/idioms.md

 __a blessing in disguise__ :two: An unfortunate event or situation that results in an unforeseen positive outcome. _Running late for work turned out to be a blessing in disguise.
 I would have been in the middle of that big multi-car pileup had I left the house on time._
 __a bone to pick__ An issue to discuss—typically one that is a source of annoyance for the speaker. _Hey, I have a bone to pick with you!
 Why didn’t you put gas in my car after you borrowed it?_
 __a breath of fresh air__ :two::hammer:
+__a breed apart__ A type or group of people that is markedly superior to or unique from most others.
 __a breeze__ :dart::five: Something that is especially easy, effortless, or trifling to accomplish or complete. _Perplexity makes searching online a breeze._
 __a brick short of a load__
 __a bridge too far__ _cliché_ An act or plan whose ambition overreaches its capability, resulting in or potentially leading to difficulty or failure.
 Taken from the 1974 book _A Bridge Too Far_ by Cornelius Ryan, which details the Allies’ disastrous attempts to capture German-controlled bridges in the Netherlands during World War II. _The multi-million-dollar purchase of the small startup proved a bridge too far for the social media company, as the added revenue couldn’t make up for the cost in the end._